The Self-Duality Equations on a Riemann Surface and Four-Dimensional Chern-Simons Theory

 In the finite case with $F = \wt F = 1$ these are the Toda field equations.
 For the affine Kac-Moody algebra $\wh{\mathfrak{su}}(n)$ they are a (subset of) the equations of motion of conformal affine Toda theory (CAT) \cite{BabelonBonora199007,AratynFerreiraGomesZimerman199107,Constantinidis:1992hs}.\footnote{The equations of motion of CAT take the form $\Delta t_i = e^\eta e^{\sum_jK_{ij}t_j}$ for $K$ the Cartan matrix of $\wh{\mathfrak{su}}(n)$ and $\eta$ an additional field obeying $\Delta\eta = 0$.
 We can identify $F(w)\wt F(\bar w) = e^\eta$.
 The constraint $\sum_it_i = 0$ is also not imposed, but since the interactions depend only on differences, this extra centre of mass variable does not enter the $v_i = t_i - t_{i-1}$ equations of motion.
 We are grateful to Luiz Agostinho Ferreira for alerting us to the connection to CAT.} Making the coordinate choice

 recovers the standard field equations of affine Toda theory.
-This dichotomy between affine and non-affine Toda reflects the conformal invariance of the non-affine case in that the conformal transformation $w\rightarrow w'$ is naturally absorbed into the gauge freedom \eqref{Toda-gauge} whereas in the affine case a coordinate is naturally singled out by \eqref{coord-fix}.
+This dichotomy between finite and affine Toda reflects the conformal invariance of the former in that the conformal transformation $w\rightarrow w'$ is naturally absorbed into the gauge freedom \eqref{Toda-gauge} whereas in the latter a coordinate is naturally singled out by \eqref{coord-fix}.

 \begin{rmk} The action \eqref{eq:Toda-action} does not match the familiar expressions given in equation \eqref{eq:Toda-Lagrangian}.
 Indeed, it depends on an extra field $\psi,\wt\psi$ which can be eliminated on-shell.
 These extra degrees of freedom play a crucial role in the Alday-Maldacena formulation of minimal surfaces, but it would nevertheless be desirable to recover the Lagrangians \eqref{eq:Toda-Lagrangian} directly.
 We expect that in order to do so, conformal symmetry must be explicitly broken through the boundary conditions. \end{rmk}